jovotech/jovo-framework/docs/02_building-a-voice-app/intents-states.md

 ## toIntent | toStateIntent

-Use the `toIntent` or `toStateIntent` methods to jump into a new intent within the same request (similar, but different to the `followUpState` method that awaits the next request within the same session).
+Use the `toIntent` or `toStateIntent` methods to jump into a new intent within the same request (similar, but different to the `follow
+` method that awaits the next request within the same session).
 For example, the  sample voice app uses this to go from `'LaunchIntent'` to `'HelloWorldIntent'`:

 ```
 let handlers = {